 Vegan Aquafaba Macarons by Supergolden Bakes – a gorgeous vegan update on the traditional French classic, made with aquafaba and filled with chocolate-avocado ganache.
 Blue coloring optional – feel free to color them pink to suit the spirit of Valentine’s Day.

-I hope that my vegan Valentine’s Day recipe collection helps you plan your perfect romantic dinner 🙂 If you use any of the recipes from this list, please let me know!
+I hope that my list of gourmet vegan Valentine’s Day recipes helps you plan your perfect romantic vegetarian dinner 🙂 If you use any of the recipes from this list, please let me know!